maycon-queiroz/ignite-challenge-swagger/readme.md

 ### 📌 Should be able to turn an user as admin

-For this test, the `turnAdmin` method of UsersRepository must receive the whole user object, change the `admin` property to `true`, update the `updated_at` propety and return the updated user.
+For this test, the `turnAdmin` method of UsersRepository must receive the whole user object, change the `admin` property to `true`, update the `updated_at` property and return the updated user.

-## 📚 UseCases Tests
+## 📚-UseCases Tests

 ### 📌 Should be able to create new users